juicedata/juicefs/README.md

 The highlighted features are:

 - **Fully POSIX-compatible**: JuiceFS is a fully POSIX-compatible file system.
-Existing applications can work with it without any changes.
+Existing applications can work with it without any change.
 See [pjdfstest result](#posix-compatibility) below.
 - **Outstanding Performance**: The latency can be as low as a few milliseconds and the throughput can be expanded to nearly unlimited.
 See [benchmark result](#performance-benchmark) below.
-- **Cloud Native**: By utilize cloud object storage, you could scaling storage and compute independently, a.k.a. disaggregated storage and compute architecture.
+- **Cloud Native**: By utilizing cloud object storage, you can scale storage and compute independently, a.k.a. disaggregated storage and compute architecture.
-- **Sharing**: JuiceFS is a shared file storage can be read and write by many clients.
+- **Sharing**: JuiceFS is a shared file storage that can be read and written by many clients.
 - **Global File Locks**: JuiceFS supports both BSD locks (flock) and POSIX record locks (fcntl).
 - **Data Compression**: By default JuiceFS uses [LZ4](https://lz4.github.io/lz4) to compress all your data, you could also use [Zstandard](https://facebook.github.io/zstd) instead.